-Cancun is not a normal backpacker destination but it is a cheap place to fly into so if you are visiting southern Mexico or Central America you might end up here!
-It does have an awesome beach but the place is set up for tourists on packaged holidays and not for budget travellers.
+Cancun is not your normal backpacker destination but it is a cheap place to fly into, so if you are visiting southern Mexico or Central America you might end up here!
+Cancun does have an awesome beach but it is set up for tourists on packaged holidays and not for budget travellers.
 We found the place frustrating at first but slowly discovered how to do Cancun on the cheap.
 This is our guide on how to survive Cancun as a backpacker.

 Getting from the airport